-Regular readers of Lifestyle Fifty will know that we’ve just returned from a trip of a lifetime to Europe during which we visited 12 different countries, and went on a fantastic cycle cruise with the Katarina Line in Croatia.
+Regular readers of Lifestyle Fifty will know that we’ve just returned from a trip of a lifetime to Europe during which we visited 12 different countries, and went on a fantastic island hopping cycle cruise in Croatia with the Katarina Line.

 And now that the weather is cold, wet and windy in South West Australia, you’ll have to forgive me because I’m wallowing in my memories of warm sunny climes and adventure.